 Meanwhile, two errant taxpayers have agreed to pay over R200-million each of previously undeclared tax as Sars prepares criminal charges against them.

 Earlier this year, Sars announced that only 360 individuals earning more than R7-million a year, or with assets in excess of R75-million, were registered to pay tax.
+There are, however, 2 800 of these HNIs in South Africa.

 According to Sars more than 50 HNIs were identified who owned luxury private planes valued at more than R20-million but declared gross income of less than R1-million in their tax returns.